mattiabonzi/mpdk-bash/README.md

 # MPDK - Moodle Plugin Develpment Kit

-This script is a simple wrapper for [Moodle Docker](https://github.com/moodlehq/moodle-docker) and it's main pourpose is to make it faster and easier to use that repo.
+This script is a simple wrapper for [Moodle Docker](https://github.com/moodlehq/moodle-docker) and it's main pourpose is to make it faster and easier to use that enviroment.

+It's all written in pure bash, so it should work on different system, almost without external dependencies.

-It also come with some utilities like [Moosh](), [Local Pluginskel]() with a cli interactive "Create new plugin" interface, [Local Codechecker]() [(PhpCS)](), pre-configured Node and Grunt and [Local Moodlecheck]() for PhpDoc checking.
+It also comes with some utilities like [Moosh](https://moosh-online.com/), [Local Pluginskel](https://github.com/mudrd8mz/moodle-tool_pluginskel) with a cli interactive "Create new plugin" interface, [Local Codechecker](https://github.com/moodlehq/moodle-local_codechecker) ([PhpCS](https://github.com/squizlabs/PHP_CodeSniffer)), pre-configured Node and Grunt, [Local Moodlecheck](https://github.com/moodlehq/moodle-local_moodlecheck) for [PhpDoc](https://en.wikipedia.org/wiki/PHPDoc) checking.
-All the tool are installed inside the container or keeped as local coopy inside the MPDK enviriment, so nothing will interfere with your actual setup.
+All the tool are installed inside the container or keeped as a local copy inside the MPDK enviriment, so nothing will interfere with your actual setup.

 >**INFO**
->This is not aimed to help Moodle Core developer, as for that tools already exist.<br>
+>This script is not aimed to help Moodle Core developer, as for that, tools already exist.<br>
->The script should help those developer, organization, university and instiution that develop and mantain their own plugin for the Moodle ecosystem.
+>The script should help those developer, organization, university and instiution that develop and mantain their own plugins for the Moodle ecosystem.

+## Prerequisites
+Make sure you have installed: `docker, wget, dialog, sed`<br>

+**Mac**<br>
+To get docker click [here](https://docs.docker.com/desktop/install/mac-install/)<br>
+Everything else should be already installed, if not install [brew]() and then run `brew install wget dialog gnu-sed`
+>**Note**: Enable "Virtualization framework" and "VitioFS filesystem" in Docker to boost performance on Mac with ARM system.

+**Linux**<br>
+To get docker click [here](https://docs.docker.com/desktop/install/linux-install/)<br>
+Run `apt install dialog` or `apt install dialog wget sed` if needed (it shouldn't on most distro)

 ## Install

-Run:

-`git clone https://github.com/mattiabonzi/mpdk "Plugin dev" && cd Plugin\ dev &&   chmod +x mdev && ./mdev install`
+`git clone https://github.com/mattiabonzi/mpdk "~/Moodle plugin" && cd ~/Moodle\ plugin &&   chmod +x mdev && ./mdev install`

-*This will create a directory named "Plugin dev" that will be your's MPDK home, fell free to change it.*
+>**Note**: This will create a directory named "Moodle plugin" inside your $HOME that will be your's MPDK root, fell free to change it.

 ## Quick start